-

 - Farm Equipment Manufacturers Association (FEMA) (counsel to the association)

-- Debate and speech coach, Edina High School
+- Volunteer debate and speech coach, Edina High School

 - Member, Minnesota Debate Teachers Association